 Initiate SSIS package documenting by clicking the Add button under the Integration services tab:

-Select the appropriate package source from the Add integration services packages dialog, navigate to the package you want to document, and click the Connect button:
+Select the appropriate package source from the Add integration services packages dialog, navigate to the package you want to document, and click the OK button:

 When the package is included, it appears in the Package selection section: